Congratulations to the national winners of the 2023 Awards! View your results.

 To find your region, visit the My Region page.

-For more guidance on creating your account, finding your region, and entering works, view our walkthrough video series for Students and Educators.
+For more guidance on creating your account, finding your region, and entering works, view our walkthrough video series for Teens and Educators.

 What are the entry fees?